pviscone/ViscOS_x86_64_v3/README.md

 ```

-If the set of instruction is supported you will see (supported, seached) next to it.
+If the set of instruction is supported you will see (supported, searched) next to it.

 If your CPU doesn't support it of if you want to use the v4 version you have to change the repos in the pacman.conf.
 (See the CachyOS wiki https://wiki.cachyos.org/ )